Yas2020/Django/README.md

             python3 manage.py startapp ads
 Then add this app to `MyDjSite/MyDjSite/settings.py` and `MyDjSite/MyDjSite/urls.py`.
 The tables and their schema in the data base is defined in `ads/model.py`.
+Different users own each row in a data model and we only allow a user to edit/modify the rows that belong to them.
+Any user can see all rows but can only edit their owns.
+To do this, we create a new module `owner.py` in which we overwrite some generic view methods (ListView, UpdateView, CreateView etc.) in django.

+Django has an admin feature that helps building users table for login/logout feature.
+One can create supersuer acccount to login to /admin page and control other users (create new users, delete them or give them permissions of various types, associate them wiht groups etc.) To do this, run

+             python3 manage.py createsuperuser

+Login functionality is built into Django and included in your `setting.py` by default (`django.contib.auth`).
+Also one has to add a path to the `url.py`
+(`path('accounts/', include('django.contrib.auth.urls`) inside the project.
+To allow the control th elook and feel of login page, we must provide a template called `registration/login.html`.
+This is a global template and will be found by django anywhere.
+So we can put htis in any of our application template folder.
+In our case, this is placed in home application.

+`crispy_forms` library is used to shape some forms to make them look slightly better, instead of the boring default look.